Penang Food Guide – 40 Street Food To Try in 2023

 Penang food is the biggest draw for visitors armed to the teeth with an eating list – well-researched before they arrive.

-Malaysians from other states and Singaporean love the food in Penang.
+Malaysians from other states and Singaporeans love the food in Penang.

-You need to walk the beat in downtown George Town for the must-eat local street foods and signature dishes.
+Walking the beat in downtown George Town for the must-eat local street foods and signature dishes would be best.

 Most Penang food is hawker fare and is usually sold by Chinese immigrants, particularly the Hokkien people, with the food displaying Teochew, Hakka, and Cantonese influences.